 Framing materials and deterioration

-Frames are more important than many people will initially consider.
-An original frame is an integral and historical part of a work of art.
+An original frame is an integral and historical part of an artwork.
 It isolates the painting visually, separating it from its surroundings with a decorative design that enhances and protects the work.

-This diversity of framing materials mean that galleries could contain a wide array of frame types.
-We've outlined some of the materials that you might find on frames below.
+The diversity of framing materials mean that museums and galleries can contain a wide array of frame types.
+We’ve outlined some of the materials that you might find on frames below.

 Substrate or base materials